scossin/iamsystem_python/docs/source/annotation.rst

 Definition: let a1 and a2 two annotations.
 If a1.start <= a2.start and a1.end > a2.end
 then we say that a1 **fully overlaps** a2.
 Furthermore, if a1 has all the tokens of a2 then a2 is called a **nested annotation**.
-By default, the :ref:`matcher:Matcher` removes nested annotation.
+By default, the matcher removes nested annotation.
 For example:

 .. literalinclude:: ../../tests/test_doc.py
     :language: python
     :dedent:
     :linenos:
-    :emphasize-lines: 6,11
     :start-after: # start_test_annotation_overlapping_ancestors
     :end-before: # end_test_annotation_overlapping_ancestors